 Israel responded by describing the positions of the Europeans as “extreme.”
 In an official reaction, the Israeli government opined that the Council ignored “the primary obstacle to achieving a resolution between Israel and the Palestinians: the Palestinian refusal to return to the negotiating table.”
 Quite true.

 “Given the Israel government’s efforts to renew the negotiations,” the Israelis continued, “Israel regrets that the EU has chosen to adopt a text that, although containing nothing new, does not contribute to the renewal of negotiations.”
 Also quite true.
 As far as the declaration is concerned, the Europeans have proposed no specific new measures to bring the Israelis and the Palestinians back to the table.
-Perhaps they are counting on US Secretary of State Hillary Clinton and Mr Tony Blair, who is still supposed to be our foremost representative in the region after all, to do the heavy lifting?
+Perhaps they are counting on American secretary of state Hillary Clinton and Mr Tony Blair, who is still supposed to be our foremost representative in the region after all, to do the heavy lifting?
 The two met earlier today to discuss whatever progress has been made in the region — which, due to the Obama Administration’s rather unwise approach to the situation isn’t much to speak of yet.